Nakajima quiver varieties in dimension four: Arrangements and resolutions

 \section{Arrangements and resolutions}

-In this section we prove \cref{thm:quivvar}, the main classification result.
-Now that we have computed all the minimal degenerations between the symplectic leaves, we may use this to compare quiver varieties within the Table 1.1 among themselves, and with symmetric powers of Kleinian singularities.
-To finish the proof we compare the number of projective symplectic resolutions for the remaining cases, but to do this enumeration we need the \emph{secondary arrangement} associated to \(\root\).
+Now that we have computed all minimal degenerations between symplectic leaves, we may use this to compare the quiver varieties associated with \cref{tbl:dimvec} among themselves, and with products and symmetric powers of Kleinian singularities.
+To finish our classification we then compare the number of projective symplectic resolutions for the remaining cases, using a collection of hyperplanes known as the secondary arrangement.